oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.1.1 Field Identifiers

-Each field in a type definition includes both FieldID and FieldName.
-The Enumerated, Choice, and Map types have an *id* option that determines which identifier is used in API instances of these types.
+The *id* option used with Enumerated, Choice, and Map types determines how fields are specified in API instances of these types.
 If the *id* option is absent, API instances use FieldName and the type is referred to as "named".
 If the *id* option is present, API instances use FieldID and the type is referred to as "labeled".
 The Record type is always named and has no *id* option; the Array type is its labeled equivalent.
 * In named types, FieldName is a defined name that is included in the semantics of the type, must be populated in the type definition, and may appear in serialized data depending on serialization format.
-* In labeled types, FieldName is a suggested label that is not included in the semantics of the type, may be empty in the type definition, and never appears in serialized data regardless of serialization format.
+* In labeled types, FieldName is a suggested label that is not included in the semantics of the type, may be empty in the type definition, and never appears in serialized data regardless of data format.

 For example an Enumerated list of HTTP status codes could include the field [403, "Forbidden"].
 If the type definition does not include an *id* option, the API value is "Forbidden" and serialization rules determine whether FieldID or FieldName is used in serialized data.
 With the *id* option the API and serialized values are always the FieldID 403.
 The label "Forbidden" may be displayed in messages or user interfaces, as could customized labels such as "NotAllowed", "Verboten", or "Interdit".

 #### 3.2.1.2 Value Type